ckuhl/advent-of-code/2024/README.md

 - Again, a struggle between the sides of "simplicity of code" versus "efficiency of code"
     - I like to think that, at present, I've found something in the middle

+### Day 5

+- I am not sure if reversing the rule was strictly necessary, but it made the rest of the puzzle easy
+    - If it was needed, I should think more on how I can work on that insight
+    - If not, uh, it was fun I guess?

 [uv]: https://docs.astral.sh/uv/

 [ruff]: https://docs.astral.sh/ruff/